Naveen1920/demo.github.io/README.md

 # project-3
-This is sample project for learning  Git commands Adding a line to learn see how Pul works in Git
+This is sample project for learning  Git commands Adding a line to learn see how Pull works in Git